Forecast-ing/modernbert-content-regression/README.md

 ### Our dataset
-We will be using a dataset of 548 emails where we have the text of the email `text` and the CTR we are trying to predict `labels`.
+We will be using a dataset of 548 emails where we have the text of the email text and the CTR we are trying to predict labels.

-We look forward in the improvements of ModernBERT to fine-tune models specifically for each potential users email dataset.
-The variability of email data, as well as the small size of the dataset pose an interesting regression challenge.
+We look forward to ModernBERT's improvements, allowing us to fine-tune models for each potential user’s email dataset.
+The variability of email data and its small size pose interesting regression challenges.
 ### Benchmarking
 We will start by using the Catboost library as a simple benchmark for text regression.
 For both the benchmark and the ModernBert run, we are using 'rmse' as the metric.
-We recieve the following results:
+We receive the following results:
 | Metric | Value            |
 |--------|------------------|
 | MSE    | 2.552100633998035 |